Hrita0910/Comsys_hackathon/README.md

 ### Steps to run the model

-- ✅ Open VS Code or your terminal
+- ✅ Open VS Code.
+Go to your terminal
 - ✅ Clone the repository
 - ✅ Navigate to the project directory (Comsys_hackathon).
 Go to Task 2 folder (cd '.\Task 2\')
 - ✅ Go back to the prevoius folder (cd ..)